 Generally, the electrical resistance probe has the sensing element that is made up of a certain metal/alloy of which the corrosion rate data is to be measured.
+Like mass loss coupons, electrical resistance probes have been designed for various applications as well.
 Life of the probe sensing element depends on their thickness.
 Lower the thickness, higher the sensitivity but shorter is the service life [12].To counter any effect of temperature on element conductivity, two sensing elements are employed in the probe design usually.
 One element is inside the probe body while the other is exposed to the corrosive environment[16].
 Probes are designed and manufactured depending on the application.
-For example, probes made by COSASCO Corrosion Monitoring and Chemical Management Systems [17] can be fixed or made retractable.
+For example, Probes made by COSASCO Corrosion Monitoring and Chemical Management Systems [17] can be fixed or made retractable.
 Fixed probes cannot be removed.
-They may be mounted with a flange or threaded on areas of limitations or to improve economy.
+They may be mounted with a flange or threaded on areas of limitations or to improve the economy.
 Retractable probes are mounted externally to a valve and can be removed when required.
-Other probes have been designed to work at high temperatures, or underground.
-Atmospheric electrical resistance probes are a special kind of electrical resistance probes to monitor corrosive nature of an environment.
+Other probes have been designed to work at high temperatures or underground.
+Atmospheric electrical resistance probes are a special kind of electrical resistance probes to monitor the corrosive nature of an environment.
 Examples of electrical resistance probes are shown in Figure 5.